-I have wondered sometimes why more people weren’t small ‘b’ Buddhists, similar to the idea of Small ‘t’ Taoist. (p.154) Naturally, I understand why people never flocked to the Taoist worldview… it just doesn’t resonate with most folks.
-The Tao Te Ching is too revolutionary.
-It is also too obscure and unstructured to ever stimulate tribal instincts.
+I have wondered sometimes why more people weren’t small ‘b’ Buddhists, similar to the idea of Small ‘t’ Taoist. (p.154).
+Sure, I understand why the Taoist worldview doesn’t resonate with most folks.
+The Tao Te Ching is particularly revolutionary.
+It is also too obscure and unstructured to excite and support tribal instincts.
 One can’t really be a proud Taoist.
-On the other hand, Buddha’s core views are as clear as day, and not the least metaphysical or philosophical; although, I suppose they are revolutionary in a way.
+On the other hand, Buddha’s core views are as clear as day, and not the least metaphysical or philosophical, although I suppose they are also revolutionary.

-Naturally, this is not a matter of choice.
-People don’t choose to be extrovert or introvert, extrospective or introspective!
+Of course, this is not a matter of choice.
+People don’t choose to be extrovert or introvert, extrospective or introspective.
 Neither one is the constant way, in truth.
-Andy is naturally the way he is, just as I am naturally this way.
+Andy is innately the way he is, just as I am innately the way I am.
 This exemplifies the complementary aspect of our relationship.
 As chapter 2 puts it,

-Andy uses external authoritative data extensively to verify the nature of existence.
+Andy uses external authoritative data extensively to resolve existential questions.
 Perhaps most people do.
-We are a social species, which means tribal hierarchical instinct pulls people to follow the masters whether or not they truly comprehend the master’s message.
+We are a social species, which means tribal hierarchical instinct pulls people to follow the “masters” whether or not they truly comprehend the “message”.
 It is more political than spiritual, in the simplest and most natural sense of those words.
-Then there are outliers, which mean you probably if you’re still reading this.
+Then there are outliers, which probably means you if you’re still reading this.

 Where then does the Taoist point of view lie in all this?
-Is it political, as some say?
+Is it political, as some might say?
 Is it religious, philosophical, or perhaps scientific?
-Certainly, Taoist views can apply to all these fields.
-However, in the end, the Taoist point of view can’t qualify as religious, political, or scientific—at least lab based science.
-Its reverence for the emptiness, unnamed and unspoken, and for a pre-thought and pre-language mystery, sets it outside-the-box of normal human cognition.
-This, naturally enough, makes it unpalatable to most.
+Certainly, Taoist views can apply to all these spheres.
+Although ultimately, the Taoist point of view can’t qualify as religious, political, or scientific.
+Its reverence for the emptiness, unnamed and unspoken, and for a pre-thought and pre-language mystery, puts it outside the box of normal human ideas.
+Naturally enough, this makes it unpalatable to most.
 As chapter 39 hints, The high take low as the base.
 This, and so rulers call themselves solitary, scant, pathetic.
 Is this not taking the lowly as a foundation of heresy?
 No. Extreme fame is without fame.

 Realizing we can’t know truth is impossible to learn and store away as just another educational fact to retrieve when needed.
-This realizing requires constant tending to, like tending a garden or parenting an infant.
+This act of realizing requires constant tending to, like tending a garden or parenting an infant.
 Turn your back for an instant and realizing slips out of sight.
-The only way to keep comprehension alive is to verify it constantly.
+The only way to keep comprehension alive is to re-verify it continuously.
 For me, that means seeking out untruth.
-This is easy to do; it boils down to this: If you can put your finger on it, it isn’t the truth.
+This is easy to do and just boils down to this: If you can put your finger on it, it isn’t the truth.
 If it stirs up any emotion, it isn’t the truth.
 As chapter 71 reminds us,

 Realizing I don’t’ know is better; not knowing this knowing is disease.